PseudoDevs/IamGhost/abcmd10.md

-Last updated: 2024-04-04 19:49:10
+Last updated: 2024-04-04 19:49:43
-Random Quote: America, Freddie.
-They've already had their revolution, you won't have to bother. - Ada Thorne
+Random Quote: Shelly, remember when you thought you had leprosy, and it was just a patch of dry skin? - Mary